-- Training for all Heads in the identification of underperformance in the pupil premium group of children, analysis of their individual progress and the design of focused plans and strategies to raise their attainment.
+- Training for all Heads in the identification of underperformance in the pupil premium group of children, analysis of their individual progress and the design of focused plans strategies to raise their attainment.

-- In depth support to schools to make rapid improvements to the attainment of underperforming groups of pupils.
+- In depth support to schools to make rapid improvements to their attainment of underperforming groups of pupils.

-- The co-ordination, monitoring and analysis of hundreds of free extra-curricular clubs and activities, the provision of which is a central precept of wide horizons.
+- The co-ordination, monitoring and analysis of hundreds of free-extra-curricular clubs and activities, the provision of which is a central precept of wide horizons.

-- Training for new leaders in the identification of underperformance, analysis of progress and the design of plans and strategies to improve attainment.
+- Training for new leaders in the identification of underperformance.
+Analysis of progress and the design of plans and strategies to improve attainment.

 - Support to middle leaders, individually and in groups, in the identification of underperformance, analysis of progress and design of plans to improve attainment.

-- Focused staff visits to exceptional settings to share and see good and successful practice.
+- Focused staff visits to exceptional settings to share and see good and successful practise.